 In August of 1935, it cut through doors between 151 Commonwealth and 303 Dartmouth, and in January of 1946, it cut through doors between 151 Commonwealth and 135 Commonwealth on the second, third, fourth, and fifth floors.

 In mid-1953, Katharine Gibbs School acquired 6 Arlington to consolidate its operations in one location.

-In August of 1953, 303 Dartmouth was acquired by real estate dealer Thomas J. Diab’s Baid Realty Corporation (Baid being the reverse spelling of Diab).
+On August 31, 1953, 303 Dartmouth was acquired by real estate dealer Thomas J. Diab’s Baid Realty Corporation (Baid being the reverse spelling of Diab).
 At the same time, he also acquired 135 Commonwealth, 151 Commonwealth, 90 Marlborough, and 92 Marlborough from the school.
 The school retained 21-23 Marlborough, converting them from dormitories to classrooms.

 In January of 1956, the Board of Appeal approved the School’s plans to consolidate the buildings and to construct an addition at the rear for use as a gym and dining room (probably replacing an addition constructed in 1902 behind 151 Commonwealth).

-Commonwealth School continued to be located at 303 Dartmouth and 151 Commonwealth in 2014.
+Commonwealth School continued to be located at 151 Commonwealth and 303 Dartmouth in 2016.